gtatiya/Cross-Perception-Behavior-Knowledge-Transfer/README.md

-# Transferring Sensorimotor Cross-Perception and Cross-Behavior Knowledge for Object Categorization
+# A Framework for Sensorimotor Cross-Perception and Cross-Behavior Knowledge Transfer for Object Categorization

 **Abstract:**